masternerdguy/helia/README.md

 # Helia
-Helia was intended to be a harsh, massively multiplayer, single world space game with nonconsensual PVP everywhere.
+Helia is a harsh, massively multiplayer, single-world MMORPG with nonconsensual PVP everywhere.

 # podman
 Helia supports local development using podman containers.
 There are three containers defined: